-Interim Measures.
+Supportive Measures.
 The University offers a range of resources, support services, and measures to protect the safety and well-being of the complainant, the respondent, and the community and to promote an accessible educational environment.
-After receiving a report or pending resolution of a complaint, the university may put in place interim measures, including reasonably available accommodations, such as assistance in changes to academic, living, transportation and working situations, and protective measures, such as no-contact orders, security escorts, or temporary suspensions (where there is a formal complaint).
-The University Title IX Coordinator is responsible for coordinating interim measures.
+After receiving a report or pending resolution of a complaint, the university may put in place appropriate and reasonably available supportive measures, which are non-disciplinary and non-punitive, such as assistance in changes to academic, living, transportation and working situations, no-contact orders, security escorts, facilitated agreements to delete consensually-obtained nude or sensitive images, or restrictive orders.
+The University Title IX Coordinator is responsible for coordinating supportive measures.